Home —> LED Bar Lights for Vision-Guided Robots on Conveyor Belts

 LED backlight for pick and place in conveyors

-When applied as direct illumination, LED bar lights mounted above the conveyor provide excellent visibility of object surfaces, including textures, labels, or defects.
-In backlight mode, when placed below a transparent conveyor, they create sharp silhouettes that allow precise contour detection and dimensional measurements.
-The choice between the two configurations depends on whether the process requires surface inspection or high-contrast edge detection.
+Used as direct illumination, LED bar lights mounted above the conveyor give excellent visibility of object surfaces, including textures, labels, or defects.
+In backlight mode, set below a transparent conveyor, they form sharp silhouettes that allow precise contour detection and dimensional measurements.
+The choice between the two configurations comes down to whether the process needs surface inspection or high-contrast edge detection.

 Practical Considerations for Engineers